RonnyldoSilva/Face_Detection_on_Webcam_with_Opencv_and_NodeJS/README.md

-# Face Detection with NodeJS and OpenCV
+# Face Detection with Node.JS and OpenCV

 Real-time face detection using OpenCV, Node.js, and WebSockets.